Adult education: Global Reports on Adult Learning and Education (GRALE)

 Global Reports on Adult Learning and Education (GRALE) are a series of reports that monitor progress on Adult Learning and Education (ALE), promote action, identify trends in the field of ALE, and explore solutions to challenges.
 GRALE play a key role in meeting UNESCO's commitment to monitor and report on countries' implementation of the Belém Framework for Action.
 This Framework was adopted by 144 UNESCO Member States at the Sixth International Conference on Adult Learning and Education (CONFINTEA VI), which was held in Belém, Brazil, in 2009.
 In the Belém Framework for Action, countries agreed to improve ALE across five areas of action: policy; governance; financing; participation, inclusion and equity; and quality.

 Adult and youth literacy rate

-According to the most recent estimates, the global youth literacy rate is 91%, meaning 102 million youth lack basic literacy skills.
+As of 2019, the global youth literacy rate is 91%, meaning 102 million youth lack basic literacy skills.
 In low-income countries, one in three young people still cannot read.

-The adult literacy rate is 86%, which means 750 million adults lack basic literacy skills.
+The adult literacy rate as of 2019 is 86%, which means 750 million adults lack basic literacy skills.
 There are 92 literate women for every 100 literate men globally, and in low-income countries, as few as 77 literate women for every 100 literate men.
 The literacy rate is expected to continue to grow steadily in countries in all income groups.

 At the global level, the youth literacy rate is expected to reach 94% by 2030 and the adult literacy rate 90%.
 In low-income countries, less than 70% of adults and slightly more than 80% of youth aged 15 to 24 years are projected to have basic literacy skills by 2030.